Understanding radon measurement units

 No Truly "Safe" Level

 It is worth noting that no scientific organization has identified a level of radon below which there is zero risk.
 The EPA's 4.0 pCi/L action level is a practical threshold based on cost-effectiveness of mitigation, not a safety guarantee.
-Lower is always better when it comes to radon exposure.
+Lower is always better with radon exposure.

 6. Interpreting Your Results